UAW LOCAL 4123 BYLAWS

 Vacation benefits may be used after being on staff for 4 months.
 Vacation benefits will accrue during the first 4 months of employment.

 Vacation benefits shall not be accrued to pay from other benefits, such as holiday, vacation, or sick pay.

 Requests for vacation must be made to the Local Union President in writing.
 Vacation must be authorized by the Local Union President.
 Vacation shall not be unreasonably denied.

-At the end of each calendar year, an employee receiving vacation benefits has the option of receiving payment for all unused vacation benefits, payable no later than the end of January of the following year, or rolling over unused vacation benefits into the following calendar year.
-Vacation benefits may not be rolled over for more than one (1) calendar year.
+At the end of each calendar year, an employee receiving vacation benefits has the option of receiving payment for all unused vacation benefits, payable no later than the end of January of the following year, or rolling over unused vacation benefits into the following calendar years.
+Unused vacation benefits will be rolled over until the employee is separated from employment.

 When the employment of an employee receiving vacation benefits is terminated, either by the employee or employer, all unused vacation benefits accrued shall be paid at the time of termination.

 Employees of the Local shall accrue paid sick leave at the rate of .034 hours per hour worked.
 Sick pay benefits shall not be accrued for pay, from other benefits, such as holiday, vacation, or sick pay.

 An employee receiving sick pay benefits shall be eligible to use any accrued sick pay at any time of the calendar year, provided that the Local President is notified by the employee as provided below:

 To use sick leave, an employee may be required: